dbowers42/iex_blocked/README.md

 * You would like to run the application interactively with IEX
 * When you run the following command on the command line ```iex -S mix``` the application runs, but...
 You quickly discover that you can't interact with IEX.
 It does not allow you to type!

 This repository demonstrates this problem as well as its resolution.
-Cloning this repository or browsing the source code may help create some understanding around this issue.

 #### So what is going on here?
 Let's start by replicating the problem.
 Let's suppose we want to create a server that outputs the current time every 5 seconds.
 We might start to define it using something like this.